 We accommodate all arrivals and departures Monday through Friday; please plan to arrive before 5 PM and depart after 11:30 AM.

 Upon receiving your deposit or a confirmation of flight itinerary, your Patient Counselor will secure your accommodations.
 Baja in-patients will be assigned to an available room in our clinic, while reservations for Baja out-patients and Cancun patients will be handled as follows:

 Baja out-patients: As an out-patient, your Patient Counselor will reserve a hotel room for you prior to your arrival.
 Your treatment plan includes the cost of of lodging, daily transportation between your hotel and the clinic, and transportation to/from the airport or your San Diego location.
 Meals, juices, and snacks will be served at the clinic for you and your companion at no additional cost.

-Cancun patients: Our partner concierge service, Cancun Hospitality Group (CHG), will confirm your hotel reservations.
-You will receive a separate e-mail from CHG detailing your hotel information and booking confirmation.
+Cancun patients: The admissions office will confirm your hotel reservations based upon availability of the hotels.
+You will receive a separate email from us detailing your hotel information and booking confirmation.
 Lodging, meals, and daily transportation between your hotel and the clinic are included in the cost of your treatment plan.
 Your companion can reside in your hotel room at no additional cost, but will be responsible for the cost of their meals.
 Please note that recreational activities and transportation between the airport and your hotel are not included in your treatment cost.

 Returning patients: Click here for more information.

 While both of our clinics often enjoy tropical weather, mornings and evenings can sometimes be chilly.
 Prepare to dress in light layers, especially during the winter season (December through February).
 We recommend packing about a week’s worth of comfortable, loose fitting clothing, as laundry service is available on-site.